mainibet/socratic-coding-tutor/memory-bank/student-profile.md

 - (e.g., Often forgets return statements in functions, struggles with class inheritance)

 ## Topics Mastered (Cross-reference with progress.md):
-- [Concept Name] - Date Mastered: YYYY-MM-DD
+- [Concept Name] - Date Mastered: 2025-06-04 (ISO 8601 format)
+  - **→ progress.md**: See detailed evidence and learning journey for this concept

-*(This file is updated less frequently, primarily when new stable traits or goals are identified.)*
+*(This file is updated less frequently, primarily when new stable traits or goals are identified.
+Use ISO 8601 date format: YYYY-MM-DD)*

+**Cross-References:**
+- **← progress.md**: Sources mastered topics and learning patterns
+- **→ active-session.md**: Inform session planning with learning preferences
+- **→ tutoring-insights.md**: Contribute to understanding of effective teaching approaches